romanz/amodem/README.md

 ~/receiver $ sha256sum data.rx
 008df57d4f3ed6e7a25d25afd57d04fc73140e8df604685bd34fcab58f5ddc01  data.rx
 ```

+You can see a video of the data transfer process [here](http://www.youtube.com/watch?v=GZQUtHB8so4).

 # Visualization
 Make sure that `matplotlib` package is installed, and run (at the receiver side):